krasimir/bit.js/README.md

 # Bit.js

 A set of utility functions for JavaScript functions.
+The library adds goodies to `Function.prototype`.

 ## Installation